 - Under 13 Male/Female

-You register on the Day of the Event:
+You register on the Day of the Event for most events:

 - Registrations open 1 hour before the event start.